-- 2. The district may establish special programs for individual students that may deviate from these requirements when, in the opinion of the superintendent or his/her designee, the programs will further the student's educational needs.
-All special programs must be arranged and approved by the administration with authorization from the student's parents or guardian. - 3.
+- 1. The minimum number of instructional hours in the school year will be 1,080 for grades 9 through 12, 1,032 for grades 1 through 8, and 400 for kindergarten, exclusive of lunchtime. - 2.
+The district may establish special programs for individual students that may deviate from these requirements.
+All special programs must either be adopted pursuant to applicable law or approved by the superintendent in advance.
+Prior to the district's commencement of a specialized program, the district will provide the student's parents or guardians with notice of the program. - 3.
 The board, acting with the advice of the administration and certificated staff, will adopt a curriculum and procure textbooks and materials to support that curriculum.
 The administration and certificated staff will design instructional strategies and assessments to implement the curriculum. - 4.
 To the extent possible, practice for, travel to, and participation in activities sponsored by the Nebraska School Activities Association and the Nebraska Department of Education will be scheduled outside of instructional time.
 Individual student absences because of illness or family-centered activities will be governed by district attendance policies. - 5.
 The board intends to strike a sensible balance between the time spent on academics and time spent on extra-curricular activities, acknowledging that both work and play are important in each student's total development and education.